jtlocsei/electric-with-firebase-auth/README.md

 - Access the current ID token for making authenticated requests to the server
 - Modify how authentication state is stored if needed in the future

-The file uses ClojureScript (cljs) specifically because it's meant to run in the browser where the Firebase client SDK operates.

-The `db.cljs` file manages client-side authentication state for Firebase.
-It maintains a central atom (!client-db) that stores:
-- The current Firebase user object (email, uid, etc)
-- The current Firebase ID token for making authenticated requests

-This provides a single source of truth for authentication state and a clean API for accessing/updating it throughout the application.

 # Electric v3 Starter App